 Students and staff may also suggest titles for purchase by contacting the Media Librarian.

-Because it is housed behind the reserves desk, the media collection is already a "closed reserve" collection.
-At the same time, the materials are still subject to checkout by other faculty.
-If faculty would like to ensure that materials will be readily available for in-library use by students, they may place them on reserve by contacting the Media Librarian or the library's Reserves Coordinator.
-For more information on library reserves, see the reserves policies.
+Because it is housed behind the reserves desk, the physical media collection is already a "closed reserve" collection.
+At the same time, these materials are still subject to checkout by all users.
+If faculty would like to ensure that materials will be readily available for in-library use by students, they may place them on reserve through an online form or through Catalyst or by contacting the library's Reserves Specialist.
+For more information, see the reserves policies.

-The library provides a DVD/VCR-equipped viewing station on the fourth floor (near the open reserves shelves) and several viewing stations on the mezzanine (or fifth floor) level.
+The library provides a DVD/VCR-equipped viewing station on the fourth floor (in the "East Wing") and several viewing stations on the mezzanine (or fifth floor) level.
 Headphones and optical drives may be borrowed from the library's reserves desk for using personal laptops or library computers to watch DVDs.

 Small groups may use room 314 to watch DVDs and Blu-ray Discs.
 The room can be reserved by using the sign-up sheet in the room.
-The Library classrooms (305 and 344) may also be used to watch DVDs and videotapes if they are not already scheduled for use.
+Library classrooms 305 and 344 may also be used to watch DVDs and videotapes if they are not already scheduled for use.